YU-LIN-LIN/ESL_mid_project/Report.md

 https://github.com/YU-LIN-LIN/ESL_mid_project.git

 ### General description or introduction of the problem and your solution
-	This project implements heap sort with HLS and TLM platform.
+	This project implements selection sort with HLS and TLM platform.

 ### Implementation details
 	In TLM part, I just modify the content of lab4, TLM with bus.
 Changing the testbench and using sorter to replace Sobel_filter.